 Batman Turkey Travel Guide

 Due to the Ilısu Dam, many heritage structures were relocated or submerged, creating a poignant and altered landscape.
-The Batman Museum at the city center displays archaeological artifacts from the region, including finds from Hasankeyf.
+The Batman Museum at the city center displays archaeological artifacts from the area, including finds from Hasankeyf.

 Explore and book your sightseeing tours via GetYourGuide.